dapr/dapr/README.md

 Dapr uses pluggable state stores and message buses such as Redis as well as gRPC to offer a wide range of communication methods, including direct dapr-to-dapr using gRPC and async Pub-Sub with guaranteed delivery and at-least-once semantics.

-The Dapr runtime is designed for hyper-scale performance in the cloud and on the edge.

 ## Why Dapr?